xbdmHQ/Offshore.CAT-Reworked/README.md

 ### Disclaimer

-Offshore.CAT is not affiliated with any of the listed websites, our website takes zero responsibility from illegal or unethical usage.
+Offshore.CAT-Reworked is not affiliated with any of the listed websites, our website takes zero responsibility from illegal or unethical usage.
 All informations are exposed as-is and might be not up to date if something recently changed.